Have you ever wondered how the engine starts? Well, believe it or not, it is ignited by the tiniest bolt of lightning called spark plug.

 Needle-nose pliers are useful in confined spaces.
 They’re great for cutting and bending small wires, gapping spark plugs, getting into hard-to-reach places, and tightening loose bolts.

-If you use it for automotive works, you should opt for needle-nose pliers with long handles as they give a firmer grip and a longer reach.
+If you use it for automotive work, you should opt for needle-nose pliers with long handles as they give a firmer grip and a longer reach.

 Such attributes are perfect for helping you grip stuff in your car.
 The gripping strength of these needle-nose pliers is greater than that of the pliers with extra long jaws.